-- Candidates will be admitted into the Master's Degree if they obtained the Honours, or a professional four year degree with at least 65% in the subject for which they want to enroll, or an equivalent status conferred on them by Senate, and have satisfied Senate as to their proficiency in such field of study. - Before a student's application for registration can be considered, a provisional topic and field of study is to be specified and submitted to the Registrar on recommendation by the Head of Department and approval by the Faculty Board concerned. - i.
-A student may be required to visit the Faculty for an interview with the Head of Department concerned before registration. - Unless otherwise decided by the Senate, a second Master's may not be taken in the same field of study.

-Potential candidate should have the following:
+- Candidates will be admitted into the Master's Degree if they obtained the Honours, or a professional four year degree with at least 65% or an equivalent status conferred on them by Senate, and have satisfied Senate as to their proficiency in such field of study. - The Potential candidate should have the following:

-A relevant Honours degree in Public & Development Administration with an average of 65%, an uppersecond class for a class-based systems with a minimum mark of 65 %, or a Grading Point Average (GPA) of 2.6 (65 % of 4) on a 4-point scale system or a 3.1 for a 5-point scale or equivalent status conferred by SENATE.
+A relevant Honours degree in Public & Development Administration with an average of 65%, an upper-second class for a class-based systems with a minimum mark of 65 %, or a Grading Point Average (GPA) of 2.6 (65 % of 4) on a 4-point scale system or a 3.1 for a 5-point scale or equivalent status conferred by SENATE.